Honey bee and pollination continuity strategy

 Department of Agriculture and Water Resources, May 2011

-The objective of the Strategy is to have arrangements in place that allow the honey bee industry, crop industries responsive to honey bee pollination and governments to prepare for, and respond quickly and efficiently to, the establishment of varroa in Australia so that effects on the honey bee industry and pollination of responsive crops are minimised.
+The objective of the strategy is to have arrangements in place that allow the honey bee industry, crop industries responsive to honey bee pollination and governments to prepare for, and respond quickly and efficiently to, the establishment of varroa in Australia so that effects on the honey bee industry and pollination of responsive crops are minimised.

 Scope of the Strategy

-This strategy recommends actions to aid the long-term control and management of varroa in Australia, should it be decided that eradication of an incursion is not feasible.
+This strategy recommended actions to aid the long-term control and management of varroa in Australia, should it be decided that eradication of an incursion is not feasible.
 Varroa is the priority because it is a serious pest and the exotic honey bee pest most likely to arrive and establish here.

 The strategy recommended that information and training materials on the management of honey bee pests and diseases and crop pollination be provided to beekeepers, farmers and the public.
 The BeeAware website was created to deliver on this recommendation.